A 13-month-old LlamaIndex bug re-embeds unchanged content

 SimpleDirectoryReaderor anyIngestionPipelinereader on a scheduled re-index?
 If no, this does not apply to you.
 If yes, continue. - Where do your documents live?

-- S3, Azure Blob, Alibaba OSS, Google Drive, Dropbox, OpenStack Swift, or any other masked backend listed further down → dormant today, will activate when the upstream fix lifts the mask.
+- S3, Azure Blob, Alibaba OSS, Google Drive, Dropbox, OpenStack Swift, or any other masked backend listed below: dormant today, will activate when the upstream change lifts the mask.

 - A custom